|

 Officers from the FEHD will be available to assist family members to create personalised memorial pages for the deceased on the Internet Memorial Service.
 Family members can then pay tribute to their beloved anywhere and at any time online in future.

-As the free ferry service for scattering cremains at sea is well received by the public, the FEHD appointed a new contractor to further increase the number of sails to four times per month starting from January 2013.
-Among the four sails, three are on Saturdays and one is on a weekday from Monday to Friday.
-The vessel will depart at 9am from North Point (East) Passenger Ferry Pier on the designated mornings of each month to south of the West Lamma Channel or east of Tung Lung Chau.
+As the free ferry service for scattering cremated ashes at sea is well received by the public, the FEHD further increased the number of sailings to once every Saturday (except public holiday).
+The vessel will depart at 9am from North Point (East) Passenger Ferry Pier on the designated mornings to south of the West Lamma Channel or east of Tung Lung Chau.
 Each ferry trip can accommodate 25 applicants, and each applicant can bring up to ten family members, relatives or friends on board.
 Applicants who wish to bring more relatives and friends may contact the FEHD for suitable arrangement whenever situation permits.

-The number of people choosing to scatter cremains of the deceased at sea has increased fourfold over the past few years, from 160 applications in 2007 to more than 700 in 2012.
+The number of people choosing to scatter cremated ashes of the deceased at sea has increased fivefold over the past few years, from 160 applications in 2007 to more than 800 in 2015.
 Most of the applicants these days make use of the free ferry service provided by the department, while other applicants arrange their own vessels.

 The department will monitor closely the public response and consider additional ferry schedules if necessary.